hvnsweeting/uman/README.md

 # Uman - ubuntu man container

-If you are using OSX but servers are running Ubuntu, readding Ubuntu manpages is a need.
+If you are using OSX but servers are running Ubuntu, reading Ubuntu manpages is a MUST.

 Though Ubuntu has online manpages, a local would be nice.
+This provides one.

 ## Run it
 Put these aliases in your `~/.bashrc`